Ayoakala/Superizer2.0/README.md

 3. Open any main activity and run the app via the Genymotion emulator

 4. If (and only if) the summerization does not work then you probably need to sign up at Mashape and get an application key (https://market.mashape.com).
-Then replace my key (rprHAgebeEmshOsHw3pu3foo2JMep1EHd0EjsnH1az5MLf29MC) with your key (there are 2 plces you would have to replace them and they are both in the AsyncTask's doInBackground method)
+Then replace my key (rprHAgebeEmshOsHw3pu3foo2JMep1EHd0EjsnH1az5MLf29MC) with your key (there are 2 places you would have to replace them and they are both in the AsyncTask's doInBackground method in my first MainActivity)

 # Features